asrithaMulugoju/react-mind-node/README.md

 npm start
 ```

 5. Open your browser and visit [http://localhost:3000](http://localhost:3000) to view the application.
+This app can show you stats for each label.

+6. Open your browser and visit [http://localhost:3000/](http://localhost:3000/) to view this application.
+This app can show you animated edges connected to the nodes i.e each label.

 ## Usage